codeconsole/grailsnumberbug/README.md

 I would imagine a bug like this would be very confusing for a new user to Grails as extremely basic functionality such as editing a number does not work out of the box.

-The default behaviour should be to not put commas in numbers do to the fact it breaks everything.
+The default behavior should be to not put commas in numbers due to the fact it breaks everything.